41 miles, 3rd Saturday in August

 1023 miles, July 3-17

-For my second ride, I decided to go further back and did the two legs, ending in Eire, PA.
+For my second ride, I decided to go further back and did the middle two legs of a cross country ride, ending in Eire, PA.

 This ride was mostly through the corn and soybean area of our country.